ahogen/ahogen.github.io/content/project/fft-ip-core-generator.md

 ![FFT IP Core banner image](/img/banners/fft-ip-core.png)

 This project's goal is to make integrating a fast Fourier transform (FFT) processing core into your project incredibly simple.
-If you are reading this, then you are most likely well aware of the many uses for an FFT in an FPGA.
+If you are reading this, then you are well aware of the many uses for an FFT in an FPGA.

 ### Background ###

 I was going to use an FFT core for my senior project, but I had a difficult time integrating a proprietary FFT core.
 The User Guide for the core did not give me enough detail for me to build a proper interface.
-Even if I could have gotten it working, I didn't (and still don't) have the money to purchase a license for the core, so it would be severly limited in its functionality.
+Even if I could have gotten it working, I didn't (and still don't) have the money to purchase a license for the core, so it would be severely limited in its functionality.

 My senior project research taught me a lot about FFT processing in a hardware platform, which got me thinking about how I could build my own core.
 However, I didn't want to just make a single core for my own specific application, I wanted the functionality of generating an FFT processor of any length and bit-width.
 And that is how this FFT generator was born.

 ### Features ###

 * Automatically calculates twiddle factors
-* Uses a high-performance implimentation of a Baugh-Wooley multiplier
+* Uses a high-performance implementation of a Baugh-Wooley multiplier
     * Relatively new HPM reduction tree architecture [^A]
 	* Good compromise between power usage and speed
 	* Faster than conventional Baugh-Wooley multiplier [^B]